 Wildland fires are fires caused by nature or humans that result in the uncontrolled destruction of forests, brush, field crops, grasslands and real and personal property.

-The wildland fire season in Washington usually begins in early July and typically culminates in late September when regular rain returns to the Northwest.
+The wildland fire season in Washington usually begins in early July and typically culminates in early October when regular rain returns to the Northwest.
 However, wildland fires have occurred in every month of the year.

 The Washington Department of Natural Resources protects 2.5 million acres of state-owned land and 10 million acres of land in private ownership through legislative directive.